King Musical Instruments: History

 The King line's run of success continued after World War II, with highly desired lines of woodwind and brass instruments.
 Several famous musicians were featured playing King instruments, including Tommy Dorsey, Charlie Parker, and Harry James.
 The Zephyr Special was rebranded the Super 20 in 1945, with a changed lever mechanism for the neck octave key.
 With improved left hand cluster mechanisms introduced around 1949, the Super 20 represented the zenith of H. N. White's achievements as a saxophone manufacturer.
 The visually and aurally striking horn was one of the most desired ever.
-However, new competition from Selmer (Paris), aided by the exchange rate between the French Franc and the US Dollar in the postwar era, put price pressure on the American manufacturers and H. N. White was no exception.
+However, new competition from Henri Selmer Paris, aided by the exchange rate between the French franc and the US dollar in the postwar era, put price pressure on the American manufacturers, and H. N. White was no exception.
 Through the mid-1950s into the 60s, the imperative of cutting costs grew and features were dropped to simplify manufacture.
 During that same period, the Zephyr was sold as a student-line instrument.

-Starting in the early 1960s King imported saxophones from Strasser Marigaux & Lemaire (SML) of France, to be sold as the King Marigaux, as the profitability and market niche of their domestically-produced saxophones became increasingly problematic.
+Starting in the early 1960s, King imported saxophones from Strasser-Marigaux-Lemaire (SML) of France, to be sold as the King Marigaux, as the profitability and market niche of their domestically-produced saxophones became increasingly problematic.
 Some saxophones from the Julius Keilwerth company of West Germany were imported to be sold as the King Tempo.
 Some saxophones from Amati of Czechoslovakia, and Kohlert, then located in West Germany, were imported to be sold as the King Lemaire.

-In 1965 the company was sold to the Seeburg Corporation of Eastlake, Ohio and the name was changed to "King Musical Instruments", reflecting the long absence of models produced under the "Cleveland" and "American Standard" brands.
-In 1968 Seeburg moved production to Eastlake and instituted a new round of cost-cutting that effectively ended the era of the Super 20 as a professional quality saxophone.
+In 1965 the company was sold to the Seeburg Corporation of Eastlake, Ohio, and the name was changed to "King Musical Instruments", reflecting the long absence of models produced under the "Cleveland" and "American Standard" brands.
+In 1968, Seeburg moved production to Eastlake and instituted a new round of cost-cutting that effectively ended the era of the Super 20 as a professional-quality saxophone.
 The Zephyr model saxophone was discontinued during the early 1970s, followed by the Super 20 model in 1975.